-Over the past few weeks, I have schooled you on fats, saturated fats and oils, and I am confident that you understand enough about why you might want to consider eating oil free or at least reducing the amount of oil you include in your diet.
+Over the past few weeks, I’ve schooled you on fats, saturated fats and oils and I’m confident that you understand enough about why you might want to consider eating oil free or at least reducing the amount of oil that you include in your diet.

 Just like anything new and different, it comes with a learning curve.

 I was confused and hesitant at first too.
 Though for me, it was more about getting over the trauma of the no oil woman circa 1996 and less about not actually eating as much oil.